dmolony/dm3270/README.md

 * Double-click the jar file, or enter 'java -jar dm3270.jar' in the terminal.

 #### Connection
 Select a server from the drop-down list and click OK.
-If there are no servers listed, click the edit button.
+If there are no servers listed yet, click the edit button.
 ![Default Connection](resources/connect1.png?raw=true "default connection")
 #### Server List
 Enter your server details.